Desroches Island Resort is situated on the beautiful Desroches Island.

 Dinner: Extensive set menus are produced by the chef daily, with choices available for several courses.

 Dining locations: Indoor and Outdoor Dining

 Drinks included: No - drinks are not included; they are priced separately

-Beach holidays: With 14km of pristine beach and easy access to snorkelling, Desroches Island is perfect for an escapist beach holiday in the Seychelles.
-Throw a towel, mask and suncream into your bike's pannier and head off to find your own perfect beach!
-You can even arrange for a fabulous picnic hamper lunch and chilled wine to be delivered to you.See more ideas for Beach holidays in Seychelles
+Beach holidays: Looking for the best escapist’s beach holiday in the Seychelles?
+Try Desroches Island.
+Throw a towel, mask and suncream into your bike's pannier and pedal to a perfect beach.
+There are 14km to choose from, and you can get a fabulous picnic hamper delivered.See more ideas for Beach holidays in Seychelles

 Attitude towards children: Children are welcome on Desroches Island and the variety of activities and freedom to move around the island en masse by bicycle is often greatly enjoyed by families.
 However, at dinner in the main island restaurant, the scene is elegant and the ambience fairly formal, so children will be expected to behave accordingly.

 Special activities & services: There is no dedicated kids club on the island.

 Generally recommended for children: For older children, who are at least able to ride a bike, Desroches Island will prove a perfect island adventure, with plenty to do and explore.
 Good behaviour in public areas will be expected, so parents must chose wisely.

 Notes: There is runway access, ocean frontage to the villas and a working coconut plantation on the island.
 None need pose a danger to well-briefed children and vigilant parents, but its important that younger children are constantly supervised by their parents.